Shirakumo/lichat-protocol/README.md

 1. If the profile does not yet exist, it is created.
 1. The password of the profile associated to the user is changed to match the one from the update.
 1. The profile must stay live until at least 30 days after the user associated with the profile has existed on the server.
+1. The server responds by sending back the original `register` update.

 Note that the server does not need to store the password verbatim, and is instead advised to only store and compare a hash of it.